About the Oboz Trail Experience

 Oboz Footwear, REI, and the Bridger Ski Foundation are inviting you to complete as many of Bozeman’s selected winter trail segments as you can in the month of February.
 This Experience is designed for you to discover your new favorite trails, learn about new or lesser known trails, and recreate locally in the winter!
 You’ll also have the chance to compete against local legends, your peers, or yourself if that’s more your style.

 The Oboz Trail Experience is open to walkers, snowshoers, hikers and runners.
 How many of the trails in Bozeman’s beautiful winter trail network can you complete?
 It’s FREE to register and sign-up is easy.
-Trail rewards can be unlocked by completing promoted trail segments throughout the experience and everyone who completes 100% of the experience will be entered to win one of five pairs of Oboz shoes at the end of the experience.
+Trail rewards can be unlocked by completing Promoted Trails and everyone who completes 100% of the Experience will be entered to win one of five pairs of Oboz Footwear at the after-party!

 - January 1 - Registration opens

 - February 1 - Oboz Trail Experience begins

 - February 28 - Last day of the Oboz Trail Experience

 - March 2 - After-Party!
 5:00-6:30pm at the Oboz Footwear / GVLT Offices at 212 S. Wallace Ave in Bozeman

 Participating is a Few Clicks Away and Registration is FREE